AbdKayali3/shapesGeneratorJS/README.md

 # shapePlacer

 ## description
-A javscript library for placing shapes in the background of your page.
+A javscript library for generating nice minimal shapes in the background of your page.

 ![An example of the library working](/images/placeholder.png)